Henry Docwra, 1st Baron Docwra of Culmore: Family

-Lady Docwra outlived her husband and both of her sons, and survived till 1648: like her elder son she was living in a state of some poverty in her later years, despite receiving a legacy from Richard Boyle, 1st Earl of Cork, who had been a close friend and ally of her late husband in his last years.
+Lady Docwra of Culmore outlived her husband and both of her sons, and survived till 1648: like her elder son, she was living in a state of some poverty in her later years, despite receiving a legacy from the 1st Earl of Cork, who had been a close friend and ally of her late husband in his last years.

 Character

 As a soldier Docwra was brave, skilful and ruthless; even the Irish reportedly admired him as "an illustrious knight of wisdom and prudence, a pillar of battle and conflict".
 He showed considerable skill in negotiating with the Irish clans of Ulster, and was known for fomenting quarrels among them to strengthen the Crown's position.
 Historians have remarked that the accusations made against Docwra by his political enemies of excessive "leniency" towards the Irish would have astonished the Irish themselves, thousands of whom are said to have died, directly or indirectly, as a result of his actions.
 As Treasurer of War, he had his critics, but he also enjoyed an enviable reputation for being diligent, conscientious and upright, if rather slow in conducting business.

 In his private life, he had a reputation for being honest, public-spirited, and a man of independent judgment.
 In religious matters he is said, by the standards of the time, to have been tolerant enough.
 While there is no doubt that English troops who were under his command killed a number of priests, his biographer argues that Docwra neither ordered nor approved of these killings.